STRATEGIC FORESIGHT: RESULTS!

 Thinking on a Longer Horizon

-Training in Foresight Analysis has fundamentally changed their mindset.
+Training in Strategic Foresight has fundamentally changed their mindset.
 Now as they view events, trends and headlines, they automatically consider their future impact.
 Graduates already think on a much longer horizon, keeping alternate planning paths in mind.

 New Tools for New Possibilities

 The strategic planning process now employs new approaches and tools, allowing them to more clearly anticipate trend lines, disruptive events and signals of change to develop possible future scenarios.

 They are able to bring better information to bear on significant organizational decision making.
 They’ve engaged more people in monitoring and integrating critical signals of change for better overall planning.